cceh/ntg/doc_src/install.rst

 1. Create a postgres user and a foreign data wrapper for MySQL.
 The FDW allows Postgres to access the MySQL databases.

-   Login to postgres as superuser and say:
+   Login as administrative user and say:

    .. code-block:: shell